<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <hr class="wp-block-separator has-alpha-channel-opacity"/>

-<h2 class="wp-block-heading">What the update actually says</h2>
+<h2 class="wp-block-heading">What the mini app actually does</h2>

 <hr class="wp-block-separator has-alpha-channel-opacity"/>